microsoft/TypeScript-Handbook/pages/Namespaces and Modules.md

 Applications not using Node.js or require.js do not need to use modules and can best be organized using the namespaces, outlined above.

 When using modules, relationships between files are specified in terms of imports and exports at the file level.

-In TypeScript, any file containing a top-level `import` or `export` is considered a module.
+In TypeScript just as in ES2016 JavaScript, any file containing a top-level `import` or `export` is considered a module.

 Below, we have converted the previous example to use modules.
 Notice that we do not have to use a `module` keyword - the files themselves constitute a module and are identified by their filenames.